farshaddavoudi/Blazor.PersianDatePicker/README.md

 }
 ```

 Mix and match string and typed bindings in the same form depending on how you want to store dates in your domain model.
+You can even keep all three binds (`@bind-Value`, `@bind-ValueAsDateTime`, `@bind-ValueAsDateOnly`) on the same component.
+The picker keeps them synchronized, propagating whichever value changes across the other two.

 ## Digit Type Configuration
 Using `InputDigitType` and `PickerDigitType` you can decouple the numerals rendered in the textbox from those rendered inside the popup.
 The default (`DigitType.BasedOnCalendar`) continues to follow the active Jalali/Miladi calendar, but you can now force English or Persian digits explicitly.